os-js/manual.os-js.org/src/v3/tutorial/provider/README.md

 To generate a new provider using the example via CLI run `npm run make:provider`.

+> For general information about development see [development article](../../development/README.md).

 ### Instance factory

 To register a factory: